Robotic Surgery, Surgeons and Procedures

 Highly Skilled Robotic Surgeons

-Eva Chalas, MD, Chief of Gynecological Oncology and Physician Director, Winthrop-University Hospital Cancer Center, emphasized that da Vinci robotic surgery is a far superior approach to [open] surgery.
+Eva Chalas, MD, Chief of Gynecological Oncology and Physician Director, NYU Winthrop Hospital Cancer Center, emphasized that da Vinci robotic surgery is a far superior approach to [open] surgery.
 “The [robotic] surgeon’s view of the surgical field exceeds what is achieved with the natural eye,” Dr. Chalas said, “and the control over the instruments is more precise thanks to technology that translates the surgeon’s movements into exquisitely defined movements by the robotic instruments.”